Management by objectives (MBO) is a model that helps organizations improve their performance by clearly defining their objectives.

 However, the key to successfully implementing MBO was to actually be able to define the objectives.

-How Management by Objective Works
+How Management by Objectives Works

 These objectives are reviewed periodically in order to monitor progress.

 Management by objectives also works on a rewards basis, as the employees are rewarded for achieving their own objectives.